openchair

 • Suggest vs stage surface tier

-Mobile-only surfaces add Concierge nudges in the booking inspector for relevant suggestions.
+Mobile-only surfaces add Smart Nudges in the booking inspector for relevant suggestions.

 Mobile FREE shows a passive lock screen with no upgrade verb or pricing (App Store / Google Play compliance, see plan tiers for upgrade).